 Shouldn’t the education system help you realize your intelligence and help you fix most of your life problems?

-First, you must know that education isn’t something that is made for the sole purpose of earning a livelihood.
+First, you must know that education isn’t something made for the sole purpose of earning a livelihood.

 Allow me to explain.